Coast-to-coast: San Francisco to Savannah (Part 11)

 Coast-to-coast: San Francisco to Savannah (Part 16)

-April 16, 2024 Coast-to-coast: San Francisco to Savannah (Part 16) By Simon J. Lau This morning, we departed from Charleston.
+This morning, we departed from Charleston.
 It stands as one of the oldest cities in the United States, having played a central role in the colonial era as a major port and economic hub for the region.
-In fact, it was a significant center of the slave trade, with the port receiving thousands of enslaved Africans who were compelled into labor on plantations throughout the South. […]
+In fact, it was a significant center of the slave trade, with the port receiving thousands of enslaved Africans who were compelled into labor on plantations throughout the South.
+Later, it was here that the first shots of the American Civil War were fired, marking the beginning of the conflict that would shape the nation’s history.
+We visited several notable landmarks, including the Pineapple Fountain at Waterfront Park, Charleston City Market, Market Hall, and The Citadel.

 Continue Reading